 The way you submit your HMDA data

 Credit unions must submit their HMDA data using a web interface referred to as the HMDA Platform.
 No other submission methods are permitted.
-Credit unions will use the HMDA Platform (opens new window) to upload their LAR data, review and make edits, certify the accuracy and completeness of the data, and submit data for the filing year.
+Credit unions will use the HMDA Platform (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) to upload their LAR data, review and make edits, certify the accuracy and completeness of the data, and submit data for the filing year.

 The HMDA Platform will walk you through the loan/application register filing process.
 Credit unions should use a modern web browser, such as the latest version of Google Chrome, Mozilla Firefox, Internet Explorer 11 or Microsoft Edge.